Salon Management: Rent a Hairdressing Chair Advice

 Building on from the last point, if your freelance ever leaves, there is little you can do to prevent them from taking some of your clientele with them, or worse still, your staff.

 As you can see, with renting a chair, there are both pros and cons to be considered.
 To help ensure your business enjoys the benefits of chair rental without all of the risks, here are some steps you really must follow.

 For a small amount of expense and effort at the start of the agreement, you can avoid huge headaches and costs later down the line should things not go to plan.

-1) Sort Out A Contract
+Set Out A Rent a Chair Contract